dvdmtw98/notes/My Vault/Software Engineering/DevOps/GitHub Actions/GitHub Actions.md

 ---
 title: GitHub Actions
-tags: [github, devops, pipeline, index]
+tags: [github, devops, pipeline, cicd, index]
 ---

 It is a platform to automate Developer **Workflows**